LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-persistent.rst

 Fork and clone the starter code from the `repository <https://github.com/LaunchCodeEducation/TechJobsPersistent>`__.

 You won't be able to run your application yet.
-If you try it, you'll likely see a host of errors relating to the Entity Framework annotations and classes.
-Some of these have already been added but the dependency has not yet been defined.
+If you try it, you'll likely see a host of errors relating to the Entity Framework annotations and classes when you attempt to add any data or load different pages.
+Some of these have already been added but the connection to the database has not been set up yet.
 That will be one of your tasks.
-You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can check out the project running in the browser.
+You'll need to complete :ref:`Part1 <tech-jobs-persistent-pt1>` before you can thoroughly check out the project running in the browser.

 That said, it's a good idea to scan the classes and templates even before you're able to run the application.
 Take a gander at the ``Job`` class.
 It will look somewhat similar to the model in